Recreation at Twin Lakes Conference Center

 The Activity Field is downhill from the Pavilion and Firetower.
 There is room on the Activity Field for hundreds of people to play.
 You can enjoy ultimate frisbee, soccer, football, and even baseball, softball or kickball.
 We have a well supplied shed filled with athletic equipment that is at your disposal.
 In addition, there is a volleyball net and a softball backstop already set up.
 A garbage can and picnic table are ready for your use.

-There are three tennis courts near the heart of camp.
-You can use the racquets and balls that are in the equipment shed on the courts or bring your own.
-The courts can be lit at night if you prefer.
-Just remember to let us know and we will be more than happy to illuminate your match!
+Enjoy our two tennis courts near the heart of camp.
+You can use the racquets and balls that are provided in the equipment closet on the courts or bring your own.

 If you simply want to enjoy the beauty of God's creation, paved walking trails wind their way all over the developed parts of the campus.
 There are benches and picnic tables scattered around Twin Lakes, all of which have a view of the beautiful lakes and woods.
 For those of you who want a more rugged experience, there are miles of less developed trails around the Outback area of the campus.